carellihoula/AssistantIACLI/README.md

 - ✨ **Prompt refinement**
   Use `--refine` to automatically improve your input prompt for better accuracy.

+- ✨ **Revise command**: refine and update suggested commands with new instructions.

 - 📜 **Command history**
   View, search, and clear your history with `ai history`.